Originally published on Medium.

 Develop cross-functional expertise.
 Learn design basics.
 Learn how to code.
 It doesn't mean becoming an expert - but understanding how these disciplines work matters.

 Leverage AI aggressively.
 Use Claude.
 Use ChatGPT.
 Use Figma AI.
 Use GitHub Copilot.
 Get comfortable with AI as a thinking partner.
+The PM as a Team of AI Agents chapter is the practical starting point for building your own agent stack.
 Not a replacement for you, but an amplifier.

 Build human-centered skills.
 Emotional intelligence.
 Customer empathy.
 Clear communication.
 These become more valuable, not less, as AI handles more of the mechanical work.